2025 Oahu Guide: Experience Oahu Like A Local

 a hand holding a latte from ARVO cafe in kakaako

-a cute, aussie-inspired cafe with a beautiful aesthetic. sought out for the highly “instagrammable” vibe, it’s also just a relaxing spot to grab a cuppa or a matcha chia pudding and read.
+A cute, aussie-inspired cafe with a beautiful aesthetic.
+Sought out for the highly “instagrammable” vibe, it’s also just a relaxing spot to grab a cuppa or a matcha chia pudding and read.

 The Daley

-this is one of my favourites because the daley is so dang simple!
+This is one of my favourites because the daley is so dang simple!
 I’m one of those people who take forever to look over the menu and order… but not here :) the burgers are amazing, fries are superb, and why not grab a beer while you’re here!

 Earl's Sandwiches

-earl’s sandwiches pack a punch and are so creative.
+Earl’s sandwiches pack a punch and are so creative.
 The staff here is always so friendly and it’s likely you may meet the owner, too. try the spicy fried chicken sandwich or the club!

 Menya La Nood